sigp/lighthouse/book/src/redundancy.md

 	`5052`).
 This is only required if your backup node is on a different host.
 - `--subscribe-all-subnets`: ensures that the beacon node subscribes to *all* subnets, not just on-demand requests from validators.
-- `--import-all-attestations`: ensures that the beacon node performs aggregation on all seen attestations.

 Subsequently, one could use the following command to provide a backup beacon
 node: